- Open Source CEO by Bill Kerr

 So much so that Scott would call on Ernest to accompany him on the expedition's southern journey, a march southwards to achieve the highest possible latitude in the direction of the South Pole. | ![]() Three amigos. |

 However, the journey was marred from the start.
-Their dogs perished, all three men began suffering from snow-blindness and frostbite and Shackleton himself by his own admission ābroke downā and could no longer function.
+Their dogs perished, all three men began suffering from snow-blindness and frostbite, and Shackleton himself, by his own admission, ābroke downā and could no longer function.
+Scott would later go on in his book, The Voyage of the Discovery, to say that Sir Ernest was carried back on a sled, to which Sir Ernest staunchly denies.

 1907ā1909: Nimrod Expedition

-Although they didnāt reach their goal of the South Pole, Shackleton and his companions would go on to established a new record of being the farthest any human has travelled south in history. | ![]() |
+Although they didnāt reach their goal of the South Pole, Shackleton and his companions would go on to establish a new record of being the farthest any human has traveled south in history.
+They finished only 97 geographical miles (112 statute miles or 180 kilometers) from the South Pole. | ![]() |

-On their return from McMurdo Sound, down to half rations, he and his men facing starvation, Shackleton famously gave his one remaining biscuit to the ailing Frank Wild. āYou eat this, I'm alright,ā he would say.
+On their return from McMurdo Sound, down to half rations, he and his men, facing starvation, Shackleton famously gave his one remaining biscuit to the ailing Frank Wild. āYou eat this, I'm alright,ā he would say.

 All the money that was ever minted would not have bought that biscuit and the remembrance of that sacrifice will never leave me.